A mobile eligibility check for blood donors

-As part of the Young Leaders Program under the Greater Seattle Chinese Chamber of Commerce, I participated in an internship project with Bloodworks Northwest, an independent, non-profit organization that provides blood supply to more than 90 Northwest hospitals.
-I worked in an interdisciplinary team, and our goal was to create a digital product to encourage blood donations in Seattle's local Chinese community (article).
-With my UX background, I led the user research phase in the team.
+As part of the Young Leaders Program under the Greater Seattle Chinese Chamber of Commerce, I participated in an internship project with Bloodworks Northwest, a non-profit organization that provides blood supply to more than 90 Northwest hospitals.
+My teammates and I designed a mobile eligibility check for donors, to help encourage blood donations in the Seattle's Chinese community.

-- How can we raise awareness about blood donation in the college student population and encourage donations in the Chinese Community?
+How can we raise awareness around blood donation in the college student population and encourage donations in the Chinese Community?

 I focused on designing the mobile eligibility check.
-To come to these solutions, I suggested our team to utilize the User-Centered Design process, which enabled us to understand user needs and provide design recommendations and guidelines based on what we found from user research.
+To come to these solutions, I invited our team to utilize the User-Centered Design process to help us to understand user needs and generate informative design recommendations and guidelines based on our findings.

 Background Research (SWOT Analysis)

-In our product, we also responded to company needs by conducting the SWOT analyses on the company's background.
-To understand the current efforts and challenges Bloodworks is facing, I discovered findings of the company in the SWOT categories (strength, weakness, opportunity, and threat) and ranked them based on how well they aligned with the goals, priorities, and concerns of the Chinese community.
+To understand company needs, current efforts and challenges Bloodworks is facing, our team researched the company in the SWOT categories (strength, weakness, opportunity, and threat) and ranked findings based on how well they aligned with the goals, priorities, and concerns of the Chinese community.

-Additionally, I had the opportunity to represent my team and discuss our team’s SWOT findings with leaders from Bloodworks.
-I also learned about the company’s current efforts in promoting blood donation in the Chinese community, which helped us to have a better understanding of the community we are working with.
+I had the opportunity to represent my team and share our team’s SWOT findings with leaders from Bloodworks.
+I learned about the company’s current efforts in promoting blood donation in the Chinese community, which helped us to gain a better understanding of the business needs as well as the community we are working with.

 We conducted user research within the University of Washington in Seattle, collecting information about both the local Chinese Americans as well as international students who are native Chinese speakers.